Madonna Accused Of Singing Off Key During Eurovision Song Contest Performance

-Yesterday, The Inquisitr announced the news that Madonna would be performing at Eurovision, despite there being rumors that she wouldn’t be.
+Yesterday, The Inquisitr announced the news that Madonna would be performing at the Eurovision Song Contest, despite there being rumors that she wouldn’t be.

 Eurovision tweeted on their official Twitter account the exciting news.